Order by disorder up to arbitrarily high temperature: Abstract

 \section{Abstract}

-We prove that a class of classical lattice models on $\mathbb{Z}^d$ ($d \geq 2$) with on-site space $\mathbb{N}_0$ exhibits long-range checkerboard order at sufficiently high temperature.
-The model has a nearest-neighbour interaction $f : \mathbb{N}_0 \times \mathbb{N}_0 \to [0,\infty)$ satisfying four structural conditions, subsuming the recently introduced power-law model of Han--Huang--Komargodski--Lucas--Popov \cite{HanEtAl2026} as a special case.
-The ordering mechanism is purely entropic: the checkerboard configurations are not energy minimisers, but are selected by the partial trace over occupation numbers in the $\beta \to 0$ limit.
+We prove that a class of classical lattice models on $\mathbb{Z}^d$ ($d \geq 2$) with on-site space $\mathbb{N}_0$ and nearest neighbour interaction, exhibits long-range checkerboard order at sufficiently high temperature.
+The ordering mechanism is purely entropic.
+The class of models contains the recently introduced model of Han--Huang--Komargodski--Lucas--Popov \cite{HanEtAl2026}, by which our work is inspired.
 The proof uses Pirogov--Sinai theory and the key input is a Peierls bound.

 \textbf{Keywords:} statistical mechanics, phase transitions